jivxjp/guide/PROMPTS.md

 this is for an integration guide for foreigners settling in japan. all content should feel like it’s part of a coherent, sacred-yet-earthy field guide. if there’s any sentence that doesn’t contribute to that vibe, cut or reword it.

-the output format should be in markdown text so that it will be easy to copy and paste afterwards to a .md file
+the output format should be in markdown text in <code> formatting so that it will be easy to copy and paste afterwards to a .md file

 edit the article below in one go: